brianubyun/rchat/README.md

  - Close the server via server-side which would shut down all client connections and their respective client sockets via //exit

  ## Testing
- > Our project was tested/validated by creating unit tests to ensure that each component or unit of code that was added functions as expected via the google test subfolder.
+ > Our project was tested/validated by creating unit tests to ensure that each component or unit of code that was added functions as expected via the Google test subfolder.
 Within our unit tests, we tested specific components such as the //quit command to disconnect a client from the chat server or the //exit command to shut down the server.
-We did this to ensure that the server connected and ran successfully with a specific port and the same for clients with their specific client sockets.
+We also tested if the server connected successfully to the port by testing if the server connected to the port on its own; the same with clients connecting to the chat server.
+ > We also did regression testing to see if any changes in our code affected past unit tests that previously were successful.
+We did this with every addition we made to the code.
+ > We also did integration testing to see if different classes or functions such as CommandHandler and Server/Client class worked as expected when they were integrated in the code.
+ > We also did code reviews so whenever pull requests would be created, either the next sprint meeting we had as a group or with one other group member, we assessed the code to not have any merge issues or have any conflicts with successfully running the code as expected to minimize errors and validate each addition to the project.
  > We also used some CI aspects in our code to make sure that there was not any regression in our code.
 We did this by creating a workflow that connected to the server and went through baseline tests to ensure everything ran correctly.
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.